sungw3/AdvancedWebProgramming_APItizers/README.md

 (06/05) Mood-engine operational and applied, On/Offline behavior fixed, UI bugs fixed, Room subtitle/password/max-player behavior fixed, Room host delegation authority applied.

 Upcoming projects include verifying and fixing 'Offline Time' bugs and adding 'User Account Deletion/Leave Room' features.

+(06/06) Added features to check 'Chat Room Offline Time' and 'Delete User Account/Leave Chat Room'.

+The final web service is complete, with all bugs fixed and necessary features added.
+We will continue to make updates if any further modifications or features are needed in the future.